DegenJoker/degenxdocs/docs/020-degenx-ecosystem/040-Products/Liquidity_Backing/010-liquidity-backing.md

 ## Community Empowerment

-The power to shape the DegenX ecosystem lies firmly in the hands of its community.
+The power to shape the DEGENX ecosystem lies firmly in the hands of its community.
 Through on-chain DAO (Decentralised Autonomous Organisation) proposals, DGNX holders actively participate in pivotal decisions, such as the selection of Liquidity Backing assets and the adjustment of token taxes.
 Initially set at 4% and now refined to 0.1%, these token taxes are a testament to the dynamic and responsive governance model that DegenX champions.

 ## Deciding on Backing Assets